svdwi/BlueBox/README.md

 # Description
- **threat intelligence data** about a malware, an IP or a domain , URL ? a Quick Analysis suspicious File or Malware !
+ - **Threat intelligence data** about a malware, an IP or a domain , URL ? a Quick Analysis suspicious File or Malware !

 # What is it?

-BlueBox is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain ,Url and analyze them.
+- BlueBox is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain ,Url and analyze them.

 # what is included ?? / Features